Last Updated on January 23, 2026

 To avoid burnout, you must systemize:

-- Use tools for reporting, dashboards, alerts
+- Use tools for reporting, dashboards, and alerts

 - Build SOPs for onboarding, ad launches